scmmmh/experiment-support-system/docs/user/edit_page.rst

 ================
 There are two sets of steps to edit a survey page graphically, depending on where in the system you are:

-1. Let's assume that you have just created a new survey and have added a new page, as shown in the section :doc:`Adding a new survey page <add_page>`.
+1. Let's assume that you have just created a new survey and have added a new page, as shown in the section :doc:`Adding a new survey page <import_add_export_delete_page>`.
 You should now be in the **Edit** screen shown below:

    .. image:: ../_static/user/pageEditScreen.png
       :align: center